aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/imagedata/toimage/_index.md

 ### Remarks

-A new Image object is created every time this method is called.It is the responsibility of the caller to dispose the image object.
+A new Image object is created every time this method is called.

+It is the responsibility of the caller to dispose the image object.

 ### Examples